tidepool-org/hydrophone/templates/preview/README.md

 ## Executing
-To start the service simply load the configuration (environment variables available in config.sh) and start the program:
+To start the service you need to edit the configuration file (local-env.sh), source it and then start the program:

 ```
 $ cd templates/preview
-$ . ./config.sh
+$ . ./local-env.sh
 $ ./preview.exe
 ```